duospreadsheet/supplemental/README.md

 <img src="https://s3.amazonaws.com/github-duo/load.png" width="300"/>

-The participant can starting working on the three practice tasks using the natural language interface.
+The participant then start working on the three practice tasks using the natural language interface.
 The following is the first practice task.

 <img src="https://s3.amazonaws.com/github-duo/task.png" width="400"/>